medik/RestaurangQ/README.md

   --show-past-lunches
 ```

-The rest is pretty self explanatory.
-I use this together with GeekTools to view the menu on the desktop.
+The documentation above is self-explanatory.
+I use this program together with GeekTools to view this week's lunch menu on my desktop.
+It looks like this:

 ![screenshot](http://i.imgur.com/N19v7h3.jpg)

 ## Legal
-Do whatever the fuck you want.
+GPL v3